John Hughes (filmmaker): Legacy

 The pilot episode of the NBC comedy Community, broadcast on September 17, 2009, was dedicated to Hughes.
 The episode included several references to The Breakfast Club and ended with a cover of "Don't You (Forget About Me)".
-The One Tree Hill episode titled "Don't You Forget About Me", broadcast on February 1, 2010, ended with a scene similar to the ending scene of Sixteen Candles and included some other references to his movies such as Home Alone.
+The One Tree Hill episode titled "Don't You Forget About Me", broadcast on February 1, 2010, ended with a scene similar to the ending scene of Sixteen Candles.
+It also contained references to other Hughes movies such as Home Alone.
 The 2011 Bob's Burgers episode "Sheesh!
 Cab, Bob?" also paid homage to Sixteen Candles.
+The teen comedy Easy A (2010) starring Emma Stone paid tribute to Hughes and his films at the very end, where Stone's character states she wishes her life were a John Hughes movie, by showing various clips of Sixteen Candles, The Breakfast Club, and Ferris Bueller's Day Off.
+While primarily satirizing later '90s teen comedies, the parody film Not Another Teen Movie references a number of John Hughes' '80s films including Sixteen Candles, Breakfast Club, and Pretty in Pink, and is set at a fictional "John Hughes High School".

-After Hughes's death, many of those who knew him commented on the impact Hughes had on them and on the film industry.
+After Hughes' death, many of those who knew him commented on the impact Hughes had on their lives and on the film industry.
 Molly Ringwald said, "I was stunned and incredibly sad to hear about the death of John Hughes.
 He was and will always be such an important part of my life. ...
 He will be missed – by me and by everyone that he has touched.
 My heart and all my thoughts are with his family now."
 Matthew Broderick also released his own statement, saying, "I am truly shocked and saddened by the news about my old friend John Hughes.
 He was a wonderful, very talented guy and my heart goes out to his family."

-The 82nd Academy Awards (2010) included a tribute to Hughes's work.
-A retrospective of clips from Hughes's films was followed by cast members from several of them, including Molly Ringwald, Matthew Broderick, Macaulay Culkin, Judd Nelson, Ally Sheedy, Anthony Michael Hall and Jon Cryer, gathering on stage to commemorate Hughes and his contributions to the film industry.
+The 82nd Academy Awards (2010) included a tribute to Hughes' work.
+A retrospective of clips from Hughes' films was followed by cast members from several of them, including Molly Ringwald, Matthew Broderick, Macaulay Culkin, Judd Nelson, Ally Sheedy, Anthony Michael Hall and Jon Cryer, gathering on stage to commemorate Hughes and his contributions to the film industry.